 Routine use cases

-A practical note on A practical way to fit face yoga into weekend catch-up for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.
+A practical note on Routine fit: weekend catch up for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.

 Direct answer